-As well as running a private practice, Caroline works at The Western Eye Hospital in the medical contact lens and corneal clinics.
-She is also on the specialist register for Independent Prescribing in Ocular Therapeutics and has been awarded a Fellowship of The British Contact Lens Association.
+Caroline is also on the specialist register for Independent Prescribing in Ocular Therapeutics and has been awarded a Fellowship of The British Contact Lens Association.
+With advanced expertise in managing eye conditions and fitting complex contact lenses, she provides exceptional, personalised care using the latest innovations in contact lenses for vision correction.

 Services at a Glance